 Facebook

-Low Incidence of Adverse Reactions in Clinical Trials
+Adverse Reactions in Clinical Trials

 Development of inhibitors to Factor VIII can occur following administration of Factor VIII products.